khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

 plt.legend()
 plt.show()
 ```
 The above code block might seem like there's a lot going on but it's actually extremely simple.
 With the first line we assign the weights of each stock - this is the percentage of our portfolio each stock comprises.
-My portfolio was 30% SPY, 40% OPEN, and 30% CCI - leading to weights of 0.30,0.40,0.30.
+My portfolio was allocted as such: 30% SPY, 40% OPEN, and 30% CCI - leading to weights of 0.30,0.40,0.30 being assigned, respectively.
 We then use the pct_change() function to find the percentage changes from day-to-day, while the dot() function returns the dot product of our arrays.
 In combination, the first two lines give us our portfolio returns every day, assigned to "portfolio_returns".

 Next we build our matplotlib plot using plt.figure() to build the base of the plot, then .plot() to call matplotlib's plot function.
 We'll go over this in more detail in the next post, where I'll be writing about my **_absolute favourite_** type of visualization in Python: the exploding pie chart.
 Assigning the colour "rebeccapurple" just because I think it's the best purple there is.